ringhilterra/enriched-covid19-data/README.md

-## UPDATE - 4.21

-The file structure slightly has changed. **covid19_us_county.csv:** no longer has the geometry information per county in it, the file size was over 100MB due to inefficient repition of geometry for every row.
-You can do a simply join to the **us_county_pop_and_shps.csv:** file on the fips column if needed.

 # Enriched Covid19 Data

 nytimes dataset enriched with county shapes, county center point coordinates, 2019 census population estimates, county population densities, cases and deaths per capita, and calculated per day cases / deaths metrics.